Harphies/DevOps/docker.md

 **docker pull [Image name]** : download an Image from the docker hub registry.

-# Execute a command on a running container
+**docker exec [container name][commands]** : Execute a command on a running container

-docker exec [container name][commands]

-# check for OS details
+**cat /etc/_release_** : check for OS details

-cat /etc/_release_

-# run a command in background
+**-d command** : run a command in background

--d command

-# run a container for certain time

-docker run -d [container name] sleep [time duration]
+**docker run -d [container name] sleep [time duration]** : run a container for a certain time
 Note: -d means run in the background

-# running a command on a container
+**e.g docker run -d ubuntu sleep 1000** : running a command on a container

-e.g docker run -d ubuntu sleep 1000

-# Steps to run a command in a running container
+## Steps to run a command in a running container

-1.  identify the container with docker ps command
+- identify the container with docker ps command
-2.  docker exec [container id][command]
+- docker exec [container id][command]
   exmple command here is cat /etc/_release_

 ## Docker Run commands

-1. TAG
+- TAG
-2.  attach and detach mode
+- attach and detach mode
-3. STDIN (standard input) for docker container to listen to a standard input of the host. using the '-i' command
+- STDIN (standard input) for docker container to listen to a standard input of the host. using the '-i' command

-# Note: the underlying host where docker is installed is called docker host/docker engine

-4. PORT MAPPING (-p for PORT specifier)
+- PORT MAPPING (-p for PORT specifier)
+- VOLUME MAPPING (-v)

+## Some useful Notes

-# Note: every container have an IP assignedd by default.
+- Every container have an IP assignedd by default.

-# Note: A user can access a container via the port number.
+- A user can access a container via the port number.

-# Note users outside of the host can't access the container with the asigned IP on the host, because it's local.
+- Users outside of the host can't access the container with the asigned IP on the host, because it's local.
+- The underlying host where docker is installed is called docker host/docker engine

-# Note: you can run different instances of your application by mapping them with different host.
+- You can run different instances of your application by mapping them with different host.

-# Note: You can't map a port more than once on the docker host.
+- You can't map a port more than once on the docker host.

-5. VOLUME MAPPING (-v)

 ## Advanced Docker Run Commands